 Rail Safety Week

-The first U.S. Rail Safety Week was held September 24-30, 2017, as OLI celebrated its 45th year in existence.
-Launching a national Rail Safety Week fit with our ongoing mission of reducing collisions, fatalities and injuries at highway-rail crossings and preventing trespassing on or near railroad tracks.
+The first U.S. Rail Safety Week was held September 24-30, 2017, as OLI celebrated its 45th year and its mission of reducing collisions, fatalities and injuries at highway-rail crossings and preventing trespassing on or near railroad tracks.
 In 2018, Rail Safety Week was held jointly in Canada and the U.S. from September 23-29.
 The theme of Rail Safety Week in 2018 was "Stop Track Tragedies."